What is Kinesiology?

 - Master of Science in Sport Science (Barbados)

 Our graduate programs blend the best of theory with the best of practice, providing a unique opportunity for advanced study, research, and work experience.
 The Faculty leads the province in health and wellness research, and is an international leader in body motion research.

 World-class research facility and labs

 State of the art biomechanics and motor control laboratories are used for faculty and graduate research, and as undergraduate teaching labs.
 Students also have access to the one of the most advanced motion analysis labs in the country.
-The Human Performance lab will be located in The Richard J. CURRIE CENTER, a world-class fitness, recreation, and research facility.
+The Human Performance lab is located in The Richard J. CURRIE CENTER, a world-class fitness, recreation, and research facility.